 There are millions of Americans who report having credit report errors on their credit report every year.
-It is wise to check your credit report periodically to make sure that there are no inaccurate or incomplete information on it.
+It is wise to check your credit report periodically to make sure that there is no inaccurate or incomplete information on it.

 When you see an error on your credit report, you have the right under the Fair Credit Protection Act (FCRA) to dispute your credit report.
 The credit report companies then must investigate your claims and fix the errors mentioned in your letter.

 If you do spot an error on your credit report, you should immediately take action to get it fixed.
-Having inaccurate items on credit reports can lead to a drop in credit score and could indicate a sign of identity theft.
+Having inaccurate items on credit reports can lead to a drop in credit scores and could indicate a sign of identity theft.
 In either case, it is always a good idea to check your credit report for any signs of errors.

 Below are some cases of credit report errors that can potentially lead to a significant enough change to your credit score.